 - 1 cup grated Parmesan or Pecorino Romano cheese

 - Bring a large pot of water to a boil and season with salt.

 - Cook pasta according to package directions.
-Reserve 1 1/2 cups of the pasta water before draining.
+Save 1/2 cup of the pasta water before draining.

-- Serve hot topped with remaining cheese, freshly ground pepper, and parsley to garnish.
+- Serve hot topped with remaining cheese and ground pepper to garnish.

-*If you want to amp up the vegetables we’d recommend adding peas or thinly sliced mushrooms to saute in the bacon grease before adding the spaghetti!
+*If you want to amp up the vegetables in this dish we’d recommend adding peas or thinly sliced mushrooms to saute in the bacon grease before adding the spaghetti!